Venue: Studio 914 in Saskatoon

 "Sometimes, when you see a show, you know that an artist is offering you a personal gift...
 I’m glad that we have this artist among us." - Colin Thomas, Vancouver

-"Yi spends an hour and 40 minutes non-stop, no intermission, on the stage transfixing the audience with her tale of immigrating to Canada from Korea.
+"Yi spends an hour and 40 minutes non-stop, transfixing the audience with her tale of immigrating to Canada.
 That is downright impressive." - Alan Woo, Fun!
 Fun!
 Vancouver

-"Maki’s emotive performance is both creative and animated.
-She is able to transform the stage and generate images with chalk and ribbon.
-These images enhance her chronicle of life in a foreign land and underscore milestones with an endearing touch of levity." - Marian Wagner, My Van City
+"Maki’s emotive performance is creative and animated, transforming the stage... with an endearing touch of levity." - Marian Wagner, My Van City

 "Brimming with universally relevant themes for today’s world, Suitcase Stories is a creative and winsome invitation into the particular resilience of one woman’s journey." - Meredith Cochran, Regent Et Cetera